Juzlus/LethalCompany_FlickeringFlashlight/README.md

    - `Minimal Fear Level` - Flashlight start flickering when player fear goes above this percentage. <0,1> [default 0.4]
    - `Minimal Insanity Level` - Flashlight starts flickering when player insanity goes above this percentage (You gain insanity by being alone). <0,1> [default 0.9]
 - **Frequency**
+   - `Low Energy Flicker Multiplier` - Multiplier applied to flicker frequency when battery is at low level. <1,20> [default 10]
-   - `Critical Energy Flicker Multiplier` - Multiplier applied to flicker frequency when battery is at critical level. <1,10> [default 2]
+   - `Critical Energy Flicker Multiplier` - Multiplier applied to flicker frequency when battery is at critical level. <1,20> [default 2]
 - **Other**
    - `Infinity Critical Energy` - Prevents the flashlight battery from dropping below 5% (infinity critical energy). [default false]
 - **Debug**